paulowe/gcp/week5-questions.md

 Why does network performance scale terribly on Cloud SQL instances compared to Compute engine?
 CSQL : 250Mbps network throughput cap.
 Each additional core increases network cap up to a theoretical max of 2000 Mbps CE : Scales at 2Gbps per vCPU provisioned

+Difference between PGA and Private services access (Private services access is a private connection between your VPC network and a network owned by Google or a third party.)